MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/faq--usb-type-c-connector-on-a-windows-system.md

 ---
 Description: Frequently asked questions for OEMs who want to build Windows systems with USB Type-C connectors.
-title: FAQ: USB Type-C connector on a Windows system
+title: FAQ - USB Type-C connector on a Windows system
 ---

 # FAQ: USB Type-C connector on a Windows system